bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

-you need a market that's going to be big in ten years. most investors are obsessed with the market size today. and they don't think at all about how the market's going to evolkve. in fact i think this is one of the bigggest systemic mistakes taht investors make. they think about the growth of the startup itself, they don't think about the growth of the market.
+you need a market that's going to be big in ten years. most investors are obsessed with the market size today. and they don't think at all about how the market's going to evolkve. in fact I think this is one of the bigggest systemic mistakes taht investors make. they think about the growth of the startup itself, they don't think about the growth of the market.

-i care much more about the growth rate of the market than it's current size, and I also care if there's any reason that it's going to top out. you hsould think about this. i'd prefer to invest in a company that's going after a small but radpily growing market, than a big but slow growing one.
+I care much more about the growth rate of the market than it's current size, and I also care if there's any reason that it's going to top out. you hsould think about this. i'd prefer to invest in a company that's going after a small but radpily growing market, than a big but slow growing one.